-When we were young, it was likely our mother or father who originally showed us how to brush our teeth and who made sure we did it every day.
-Even before we were able to do it ourselves, they probably did it for us.
+When we were young, it was our mother or father who imparted to us the importance of maintaining a healthy mouth.
+They showed how to brush and floss our teeth and made sure we did it every day.
+Even before we were able to do it ourselves, our parents probably did it for us.
 Of course, that’s just one example of the many things our parents did for us to help us foster strong health habits.

 Here are some practical tips to make that possible: